 Throughout Europe on Krampusnaucht, Krampus run parades are held throughout the cities on the 5th of December.
 During parades, the Krampus loves to chase people down and whack them with a stick.

-A lot of towns due to the popularity of Krampus rising over the last few years have had to tame down some of the celebrations so not to scare the tourists away.
+Due to the popularity of Krampus rising over the last few years, a lot of towns and communities have had to tame down some of the celebrations so as not to scare the tourists away.
 During the 12th century, the Catholic Church tried to banish the celebrations due to the similarities to the devil.
-In 1934 it was squashed temporarily, but eventually made it’s come back and is more popular today than ever.
+In 1934 it was squashed temporarily but eventually made its come back and is more popular today than ever.
 A lot of families overseas decorate their house all year with Krampus decorations as a way to warn their children to be good all year round.
 They will hang twig arrangements which are a smaller version of the sticks Krampus likes to beat people with as a reminder to be good.
 It certainly beats threatening them with a lump of coal in their stocking!

 Don't forget to follow the Facebook page for regular updates